benzene-gugu/benzene-gugu.github.io/index.md

 [1] Research on the Evolution of Neural Networks Models in NLP, to be published on  International Conference on Signal Processing and Machine Learning (CONF-SPML 2023), taken place in February 2023.

 ## Personal Projects and Activities

+### Simple Microprocessor Game Controller
+- Time: Dec 2023 - Present
+- A simple game controller that is being developped using a 6502 microcontroller chip and the NE555 timer circuit.
+It could connect to the computer via USB and act as a game controlller with inputs from joysticks and buttons.

 ### IEEE UW-Madison Student Chapter
 - Time: Sep 2022-Present